finch04/website/docs/en/index.md

   #   details: TSGU-OSC is committed to promoting the development of open source technology.
 Through the learning, practice, and promotion of open source technology, it provides students with more professional learning opportunities and career development support, striving to bring more innovation and progress to society and the industry in the future
   #   link: https://mp.weixin.qq.com/s/tezHi4tD7jHyq1_MDgSbCw
   #   icon: 🎉
+  - title: Club Asset Management System Statistics & Views
+    details: The Club Asset Management System Statistics & Views is built based on data visualization technology.
+It provides the club with statistical analysis of asset data and intuitive view displays, covering core information such as asset classification, usage status, and transfer records.
+It helps to efficiently grasp asset dynamics and improve the convenience and accuracy of asset management.
+    link:
+    icon: 📕
 ---